hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

       cloud {
         organization = "my-org"
         workspaces {
-          tags = ["networking"]
+          name = "docs-workspace"
         }
       }
     }
     ```
+    ~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise v202201 and later.
+Previous versions can use the [`remote` backend](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.

 1. Run `terraform init`.

+    ```
+    $ terraform init

+    Initializing Terraform Cloud...

+    Initializing provider plugins...
+    - Reusing previous version of hashicorp/random from the dependency lock file
+    - Using previously-installed hashicorp/random v3.0.1

+    Terraform Cloud has been successfully initialized!

+    You may now begin working with Terraform Cloud.
+Try running "terraform plan" to see any changes that are required for your infrastructure.

+    If you ever set or change modules or Terraform Settings, run "terraform init" again to reinitialize your working directory.
+    ```

 Refer to [Using Terraform Cloud](cloud) for more details about how to initialize and configure the integration.

-~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise v202201 and later.
-Previous versions can use the [`remote` backend](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.

 ### Implicit Workspace Creation